jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 If there is an error that is not `login_required`, the error is simply logged to the console.
 Actually, in this case, it would be better to notify someone about the error so they could check what is happening.

 Try to authenticate your app.
-Then, refresh your browser and you'll discover that you won't have to loose your session again.
+Then, refresh your browser and you'll discover that you won't have to lose your session again.
 Perfect!

 ### Secure the Create Route